junxit/us-congress-code/title-42/chapter-6a/sec-274c.md

 ### References in Text

 The Social Security Act, referred to in par.
 (1), is act Aug.
 14, 1935, ch.
 531, 49 Stat.
-620, as amended.
-Title XVIII of the Social Security Act is classified generally to subchapter XVIII (§ 1395 et seq.) of chapter 7 of this title.
+620. Title XVIII of the Social Security Act is classified generally to subchapter XVIII (§ 1395 et seq.) of chapter 7 of this title.
 For complete classification of this Act to the Code, see section 1305 of this title and Tables.

 ### Prior Provisions